FaultyPine/mindseye/README.md

 ## TODO

-- going to sprint towards MVP of having a scene (USD? gltf?) render.
-Then will do (possibly many) cleanup/hardening passes after

 - REALLY IMPORTANT TODO:
     - instead of passing meAllocator* around, I should pass an allocator handle
 		- which is internally u32 and dereferences to the allocator itself.
-	- should create a generic generation handle system
+	- ~~should create a generic generation handle system~~

 ### Current focus
 - ~~RWlock~~